Study of Some Chaotic Inflationary Models in f(R) Gravity: Introduction

 \section{Introduction}

 One of the crucial advancement on the landscape of modern cosmology is the detection of cosmic acceleration of the universe as well as mysteries behind its origin.
-The most conclusive evidence for the present accelerated epoch appears in the measurements of supernovae type Ia supported by some renowned observations such as cosmic microwave background (CMB), large scale structure and weak lensing.
+The most conclusive evidence for the present accelerated epoch appears in the measurements of supernovae type Ia supported by some renowned observations like cosmic microwave background (CMB), weak lensing and large scale structure.
 The existence of this epoch is due to some hidden source with surprising characteristics referred as dark energy (DE).
-Astrophysical observations resolve the enigma about the birth of the universe by introducing a standard model known as big-bang model \cite{2}.
-According to this model, the universe was facing decelerated expansion characterized by matter or radiation dominated phase but this era has some long standing issues like horizon, monopole and flatness.
-These critical issues lead to an epoch of rapid acceleration named as ``inflation''.
-It is defined as an era of few Planck lengths which experiences a rapid exponential expansion due to some gravitational effects \cite{3}.
+Astrophysical observations resolve the enigma about the birth of the universe by introducing a model known as big-bang model (Mukhanov 2005).
+According to this standard model, matter or radiation dominated phase identifies a decelerated expansion of the universe but this decelerated expansion introduces some long standing issues like flatness, monopole and horizon.
+To overcome these critical issues, an epoch of rapid acceleration named as ``inflation'' was suggested.
+It is defined as an era of few Planck lengths which experiences a rapid exponential expansion due to some gravitational effects (Lyth and Liddle 2009).

-The idea of accelerated epoch was presented by Guth \cite{4} and Sato \cite{5} who proposed that rapid expansion appeared due to the existence of false vacuum.
-They also claimed that the universe was filled with bubbles at the end of inflation.
+The idea of accelerated epoch was presented by Guth (1981) and Sato (1981) who proposed that rapid expansion appeared due to the existence of false vacuum filled with bubbles.
 This idea experienced some shortcomings like it corresponds to de Sitter expansion and the universe becomes inhomogeneous at the end of inflation.
-Such issues compelled to propose another version of inflation, referred as new inflation or chaotic inflation \cite{7} in which a scalar field behaves like a source of accelerated expansion.
+Such issues lead to another version of inflation, referred as chaotic inflation (Albrecht and Steinhardt 1982) in which a scalar field behaves like a source of accelerated expansion.
 The magnitude of this scalar field is assumed to be negatively large but the field starts rolling down slowly towards the origin of potential.
-At this stage, the potential approaches to its minimum position leading to the end of inflation which initiates the reheating phase \cite{8}.
+At this stage, the potential approaches to its minimum position leading to the end of inflation which initiates the reheating phase (Linde 1983).
 An alternate approach to deal with inflationary scenario is the fluid cosmology.
-It is the simplest technique which is even supported by imperfect fluids that describe radiations and matter different from standard one \cite{9}.
+It is the simplest technique which is even supported by imperfect fluids that describe radiations and matter different from standard one (Nojiri and Odintsov 2005).